pedroburon/dotenv/README.md

 Python Dot Env Handler
 ======================

-Shell Command and Library to write and read .env like files.
+Shell Command and Library to write and read `.env` like files.

-.env file are commonly used with Procfile based apps.
+`.env` files are commonly used with `Procfile`-based apps.

 Usage
 -----